Israeli military prisons

-Israeli military prisons are military prisons in Israel for guarding soldiers who committed crimes during their service.
+Israeli military prisons are facilities operated by the Israel Defense Forces that primarily detain soldiers convicted of offenses under military law.

 Prison sector history

-The need to create prisons in the Israel Defense Forces (IDF) arose as the soldiers' discipline deteriorated over the course of the 1948 Arab–Israeli War.
+The need to create military prisons in the Israel Defense Forces (IDF) arose as the soldiers' discipline deteriorated over the course of the 1948 Arab–Israeli War.
 At first, detention centers were built in the infantry brigades' bases under the auspices of the Manpower Directorate.

 The prison sector of the Israeli Military Police was founded in June 1948.
 It was originally called Military Police Prisons (משטרה צבאית בתי הסוהר), under a Prisons Officer.
 The sector was slated to include military prisons under the command of the military police, as well as brigade detention centers, for light prisoners, subordinate to the respective brigades.
 The first Israeli military prison was built on the ruins of al-Shaykh Muwannis (now North Tel Aviv), under Captain Yoel Caspi.
 Immediately smaller prisons were erected in Acre, Jaffa and Jerusalem.

 The facilities were deemed temporary, and two months later Prison Four was founded in Tzrifin.
 A prison for female soldiers was conceptualized in March 1949 and founded near Nahalal in 1952 as Prison 400, under Lieutenant Elihava Gerchuk.
 The year 1952 also saw the approval of another military prison (Prison Six), due to the deteriorating conditions of Prison Four.
 Prison Six was conceptualized and originally commanded by Major Yaakov Markovitz, after he was taken under the wing of then-chief military police officer, Yosef Pressman.
 A jailor course was also founded to teach jailors to deal with prisoners.